Particle-hole asymmetric phases in doped twisted bilayer graphene: COMPARISON WITH EXPERIMENTS

-\section{Comparison with experiments}
+\section{COMPARISON WITH EXPERIMENTS}

-The particle-hole asymmetric nature of the correlated states we found in our calculations agrees broadly with the absence of particle-hole symmetry in the experiments.
+The particle-hole asymmetric nature of the correlated states found in our calculations broadly agrees with the absence of particle-hole symmetry in the experiments.
 In this section, we provide a detailed comparison with experimental data, highlighting the agreement with our computational results.

-We start from the comparison at the charge-neutral point, where scanning tunneling microscopy (STM) experiments reported strong local correlations~\cite{jiang_charge_2019,xie2019spectroscopic,choi_imaging_2019,wong_cascade_2020}, while transport measurements identified semimetallic features~\cite{cao_correlated_2018,cao_unconventional_2018,yankowitz2019tuning,zondiner_cascade_2020}.
-Our results suggest several candidate insulating and semimetallic states at the charge-neutral point.
-Crucially, our semimetallic states exhibit symmetry-breaking, distinguishing them from the strongly correlated symmetry-preserving states obtained by the heavy fermion model~\cite{choukondo2023,husymmetric2023,2023arXiv230113024D}.
+We begin with a comparison at the charge-neutral point, where scanning tunneling microscopy (STM) experiments reported strong local correlations~\cite{jiang_charge_2019, xie2019spectroscopic, choi_imaging_2019, wong_cascade_2020}, while transport measurements identified semi-metallic features~\cite{cao_correlated_2018, cao_unconventional_2018, yankowitz2019tuning, zondiner_cascade_2020}.
+The strong correlation is characterized by the splitting of degenerate flat bands.
+While some experiments originally stated that this splitting is due to strong repulsive Coulomb interactions—leading to Hubbard bands and a cascade of spectroscopic transitions as a function of electron filling—analytical and numerical exact diagonalization studies \cite{Biao-TBG4, TBG6} suggest that the ground state is instead very close to a Slater determinant state that can be described by HF calculations.
+Our results indicate several very close in energy insulating ground state candidates at charge neutrality, showing that the ground state can depend sensitively on the model parameters.
+Transport measurements found Dirac-like features that have symmetry-preserving characteristics.
+Indeed, we also find semi-metallic states at the charge-neutral point.
+Crucially, our semi-metallic states exhibit spontaneous symmetry breaking in various valley and orbital channels, distinguishing them from the strongly correlated symmetry-preserving states obtained from the heavy fermion model~\cite{choukondo2023, husymmetric2023, 2023arXiv230113024D}, which should align better with experimental results.